Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Can I require document uploads (like tax certificates) during registration?

-How do I change or update a customer’s wholesale approval status later?
+How do I change a customer’s wholesale role after they are approved?

-Go to Users → Edit User, then change the user role to a wholesale role.
-The customer will be notified automatically.
+Go to WordPress Admin → Users → Edit User and scroll to the Role field.
+Change the role to the appropriate wholesale tier.
+The customer will receive a notification email automatically.

-Can I customize email notifications for wholesale registrations?
+Can I customize the email notification content for wholesale registrations?

 Conclusion